Learning from Synthetic Animals

 \subsection{Pseudo-Label Generation}

-In this section, we explain the details about how these consistencies can be used in practice for generating pseudo-labels and propose pseudo-label generation Algorithm \ref{alg}.
+In this section, we explain in details how to apply these consistencies in practice for generating pseudo-labels and propose the pseudo-label generation method as in Algorithm \ref{alg}.

 We address the noisy label problem in two ways.
-First, we develop an algorithm to generate pseudo-labels using consistency-check to remove false positives, which is based on the assumption that labels generated using the correct information always satisfy these consistencies.
+First, we develop an algorithm to generate pseudo-labels using consistency-check to remove false positives, assuming that labels generated using the correct information always satisfy these consistencies.
 Second, we apply the curriculum learning idea to gradually increase the number of training samples and learn models in an iterative fashion.